Antonia Zerbisias

 Antonia Zerbisias is a Canadian journalist associated with the Toronto Star from 1989 until she took early retirement from the paper on 31 October 2014.
 She has been a reporter and TV host for the Canadian Broadcasting Corporation, as well as the Montreal correspondent for the trade paper, Variety.

 She was nominated for ACTRA awards for her documentary writing in 1980 and 1981, and won the 1996 National Newspaper Award for critical writing for her columns about magazines.
 Currently a freelancer, she regularly writes opinion columns for Al Jazeera English and the Toronto alternative weekly, Now.

 Early life

-Petros Zerbisias immigrated from Greece to Canada arriving in Halifax in 1928.
+Zerbisas’ father, Petros Zerbisias, immigrated from Greece to Canada, arriving in Halifax in 1928.
 He settled in Montreal where he met his wife, Loula, where they owned and operated the Deli-Q restaurant.
-Zerbisias attended Wagar High School in the suburb of Cote-St-Luc.
+Antonia attended Wagar High School in the suburb of Cote-St-Luc.
 She was married to the late Mark Blandford, a prominent Quebec television producer, director and screenwriter.